charlesjohnson/skeleton-cookbook/README.md

 Skeleton Cookbook
 =================

 This is a testable skeleton cookbook designed for you or your organization to fork and modify appropriately.
-The cookbook comes with everything you need to develop infrastructure code with Chef and feel confident about it.
+The cookbook comes with everything you need to feel confident while developing infrastructure code with Chef.

 Requirements
 ------------